 - Access Paws website

-- Steve Kennedy or the front office (Physics 442) can provide a form to arrange for automatic payroll deposit.
+- The Physics office (Physics 442) can provide a form to arrange for automatic payroll deposit.

-- New students are eligible to get an advance on their paycheck.
-Otherwise, your initial paycheck will not arrive until October 1.
+- Your initial monthly paycheck will not arrive until October 1 (first month of the contract period).
 For more information see the Academic Department Manager, Steve Kennedy (414)229-6266.

 Foreign Students Only:

 - Get a temporary Social Security Number from the Payroll Office in Engelmann Hall 170.
 You will need to bring your I-94 and I-20, which you must present to the Payroll Office.

 - To obtain a permanent Social Security Number go to the Federal Building (across from the Grand Avenue Mall) at 310 W. Wisconsin Ave., Suite 260 (on the second floor in the West tower) in downtown Milwaukee.
 You will need your passport, I-94 and I-20 forms.
 Their phone number is 800-772-1213 (national) or 414-297-1790 (local).

 You cannot be paid until you have a Social Security Number.

 - Since you are a student at UWM you have been issued a ePanther identification.
 To utilize this identification for accessing your email, campus computing facilities, the UWM library facilities, and other uses you must activate your ePanther account.
 This is most easily accomplished by going to the UWM Campus Technology website.
 There are nearly 400 computers at six campus locations that can be accessed with your ePanther ID and password.
 The website General Access Computer Labs/Lounges gives details of locations and up-to-date availability information.